 Leap and the net will appear. — Anonymous

 In 2013, on the Friday before the MLK holiday weekend, I was quietly working out of the haven of my home office where I toiled unless I had to drive into the office for a meeting.
 The phone rang early that morning and a woman asked for me.
 She told me she was the wife of a beloved friend from high school.
 He had always called her his “catalyst for change” and he adored her.
 She knew that our friendship stretched over forty years and she wanted me to know that he had dropped dead from a heart attack the previous morning.
 He was 60.
 I could hear the loss, the terror, and the anger in her voice.
-Along with finding the body of her husband of thirty years, she had also learned in the hours that followed that they were in financial trouble.
+Along with finding the body of her husband of thirty years, she had also learned, in the hours that followed, that they were in financial trouble.
 He had always boasted about his shrewd financial dealings.
-Now she was faced with navigating a funeral, a business, rental properties, an uncertain financial future and two adult sons, one of whom is a bit of a slacker, the other who is disabled.
+Now she was faced with navigating a funeral, a business, rental properties, an uncertain financial future and two adult sons, one of whom is a bit of a slacker, the other whom is disabled.

 I was shaken to my core and wanted to take the rest of the day off, but had too many deadlines to wallow in deep grief.
 I tried to push back the feeling of doom that had been plaguing me for months.
 In spite of doing work that I loved, I did not love the people who ran the non-profit where I worked.
 My own health had been deteriorating for over a year, and my soul had been sucked to the marrow.
 I feared that the stress was going to kill me, and the shock of Tommy’s death made me wonder just how long before I keeled over.